Setup NFS server on Debian 10/11[NFS share mount]

 Save the file and exit.
 And that is it.
 The first two parts of the command tells the client to access the server and to mount the network shared folder on the client’s mount point.
 For this mount method, we used quite few mount options and properties and that is in order to make the mount stable as much as possible and avoid any read write issues.
 You can check the explanation of the option in the man page of the NFS on terminal:

-That was the process how to setup NFS server on Debian 10 and on Debian 11.
-Here, not only we covered the installation process and the configuration for the client and server machine – but, also covered the mounting process and how to access the NFS share and some potential risks as well.
+That was the process on how to setup NFS server on Debian 10 and on Debian 11.
+Here, not only we covered the installation process of the Debian NFS server, we also have created the NFS share and configured the NFS share.
+In addition we covered the steps how to mount the Debian NFS share, and how to access the NFS share to be accessible for the clients on the network, and we also looked at some potential risks as well.

 Thank you very much for your time.